 But that is the problem isn’t it? – We split hairs.
-Especially when the crime committed doesn’t affect us.
-We allow superficial things like ‘where they’re from’ and ‘how much will that cost’ get in the way of our conscience daily, despite such an attitude being explicitly and routinely countered in the Scriptures.
-The words of the apostle Paul come to mind, “Remember the prisoners as if chained with them—those who are mistreated—since you yourselves are in the body also.”
-(NKJ Hebrews 13:3) Yet many, if not most, lie and wait as if the atrocities elsewhere are ‘their’ problem and that their government ought to figure it out for themselves.
-It is our moral duty as followers of Jesus Christ not to fall into Statist ways of thinking!
-The State does not create right from wrong – it just states it!
-And it can be wrong.
+Especially when the crime committed doesn’t affect us too close to home.
+Generally speaking, we can allow superficial things like ‘where they’re from’ and ‘how much will that cost’ get in the way of our conscience daily, despite such an attitude being explicitly and routinely countered in the Scriptures.
+The words of the Apostle Paul come to mind, “Remember the prisoners as if chained with them—those who are mistreated—since you yourselves are in the body also.”
+(Hebrews 13:3) Yet it seems many, if not most, lie and wait as if the atrocities elsewhere are ‘their’ concern alone and that their government ought to figure it out for themselves.
+Their people, their problem.
+It would appear as though there are more Christians today who are infused with a nationalistic fervor then they have a passion for why God put them there to begin with.
+For those Christian ears, it is our moral duty as followers of Jesus Christ and citizens of Heaven not to fall into Statist ways of thinking (Philippians 3:19-21).
+The State does not generate nor dictate right from wrong – it just states it – and it can very well be wrong.
+Cornerstone to Christian belief is that true liberty lies beyond state lines (Galatians 3:28).

 In lieu of the recent terror attacks in London and Manchester, U.K. Prime Minister Theresa May finally said, “enough is enough” — and tougher measures are needed, “They are bound together by the single evil ideology of Islamist extremism that preaches hatred, sows division, and promotes sectarianism.
 It is an ideology that claims our Western values and freedom, democracy and human rights are incompatible with the religion of Islam,” she continues, “Defeating this ideology is one of the great challenges of our time, but it cannot be defeated by military intervention alone.
 It will not be defeated through the maintenance of a permanent defensive counter terrorism operation, however skillful its leaders and practitioners.
 It will only be defeated when we turn people’s minds away from this violence and make them understand that our values, pluralistic British values, are superior to anything offered by the preachers and supporters of hate”